msyamkumar/cs220-s21-projects/p7/README.md

  In this project, you will

-* learn how to use dictionaries to answer questions about provided data;
+* use dictionaries to answer questions about provided data;
 * gain more experience with using lists in Python; using `sorted` method
-* learn how to write programs to interpret data present in csv files;
+* write programs to interpret data present in csv files;
 * **develop good coding styling habits (points may be deducted for bad coding styles)**.